devassistant/devassistant/docs/developer_documentation/command_reference.rst

    - atexit:
      - cl: kill $server
      - log_i: Server gets killed even if the assistant failed at some point.'

+Sections registered to be run at DevAssistant exit are run at the very end of DevAssistant execution, even after the ``post_run`` section.

 The ``atexit`` command creates a "closure", meaning the values of arguments will be the same as they were at the time the command was run (even if you change them in the run